menu

 $20.75

-Natural Order is the Green Tinker and it wasn't worth a red cent before Keeper of Progenitus was printed.
-We suddenly had a giant, insane and unremovable monster to get, simply by feeding a Ignoble Hierarch to it.
+Natural Order is the Green Tinker and it wasn't worth a red cent before Progenitus was printed.
+We suddenly had a giant, insane and unremovable monster to get, simply by feeding a Noble Hierarch to it.
 Thus, Natural Order shot up in price as people slotted it into Legacy decks.
 Natural Order comes and goes in power.
 The prime decision is whether you can rely on a 2GG spell to win - can you cast it fast enough?
 Can you protect it?
 It's strange to think that sometimes, Progenitus simply isn't enough, but he doesn't gain life and that's a big disadvantage.
 Natural Order is rarely played now because both the UW Stoneforge decks, with Spell Pierces, and the RUG Delver decks with tempo coming out everywhere, can handle the sorcery just fine.

 Tithe